 We define inclusion as 'an ongoing process that aims to increase access and engagements for all students by identifying and removing barriers'.
-(Learning diversity and inclusion in IB programmes, 2016).
-Inclusion: refers to integrating learners in the regular school system (and class) as opposed to placing a learner in a special school or class.
+(Learning diversity and inclusion in IB programmes, 2016 published by IBO in September 2022) Inclusion: refers to integrating learners in the regular school system (and class) as opposed to placing a learner in a special school or class.
 Learners with additional educational requirements are provided with the technical, assistive or personal supports needed.